hashcat/hashcat/README.md

-## *oclHashcat* ##
+## *hashcat* ##

-**oclHashcat** is the world's fastest and most advanced GPGPU-based password recovery utility, supporting five unique modes of attack for over 170 highly-optimized hashing algorithms. oclHashcat currently supports AMD (OpenCL) and Nvidia (CUDA) graphics processors on GNU/Linux and Windows 7/8/10, and has facilities to help enable distributed password cracking.
+**hashcat** is the world's fastest and most advanced password recovery utility, supporting five unique modes of attack for over 180 highly-optimized hashing algorithms. hashcat currently supports CPU's, GPU's other hardware-accelerators on Linux, Windows and OSX, and has facilities to help enable distributed password cracking.

+** THE VERSION 3.00 IS CURRENTLY STILL IN BETA **

 ### License ###

-**oclHashcat** is licensed under the MIT license.
+**hashcat** is licensed under the MIT license.
 Refer to [docs/license.txt](docs/license.txt) for more information.

 ### Installation ###

-Download the [latest release](https://hashcat.net/oclhashcat/) and unpack it in the desired location.
+Download the [latest release](https://hashcat.net/hashcat/) and unpack it in the desired location.
 Please remember to use `7z x` when unpacking the archive from the command line to ensure full file paths remain intact.

 ### Usage/Help ###